delaney-beals/Lake-Washington_metatranscriptomics/README.md

    - Extract the number of reads for each node/contig from the BAM file.
    - Parse the .gbk files to extract biosynthetic gene cluster (BGC) categories such as "terpene."
    - Combine the data from the BAM file (read counts) and .gbk files (BGC categories) into a table, indicating from which metatranscriptome replicate the read count information was pulled from

-9. visualize comparison between metatranscriptome replicates?
+5. visualize comparison between metatranscriptome replicates using metaspades_antismash_viz.Rmd
-10. merge metatranscriptome reads?
+6. merge metatranscriptome reads?